MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 * Sinner's model - comfort, learning & panic.
 What out of what we have are they comfortable doing?
 How can you validate this?
 * Zone of proximal development (where are they right now, what can they do on their own)

-## Before you code something, have them explain it on a whiteboard

-## Pair programming is a powerful way to transfer knowlege

-* If you are going to pair, have your mentee at the keyboard

-Benefits of synthetic problems
-* Idea of toy problems to learn new concepts.
-These are useful to allow you to reduce the pieces of new information being learnt and redundant information
-* Falls in line with cognitive load theory

-Cons of synthetic problems
-* Wax on wax off without connecting to why it is important
-* See this as not adding value
-* Hippocampi tells you it's not important to learn and so you forget it quickly

 ## Group Projects